When seeking inspiration for web page copywriting, there are several things a writer should bear in mind;

 Website Content Authority

-This is an area not broadly discussed, but one that potentially offers benefits to a copywriter’s authorship credibility, provenance, copyright and ownership.
+This is an area not broadly discussed in web page copywriting, but one that potentially offers benefits to a copywriter’s authorship credibility, provenance, copyright and ownership.
 Its a way of applying personal branding to your content creations…

 Google Plus has a (somewhat awkward) process whereby you can tie your written content creation activities across multiple external website accounts to your Google+ account, clearly identifying you (the writer) as the author in search engine results pages.
 For example;